-Senator Joni Ernst has a 0% rating from HRC, reflecting her voting record on LGBT+ issues.
-In 2018, Ernst (who is the first female combat veteran to be elected to the US Senate) publicly broke with the President on the transgender military ban, saying “I have asked transgenders myself, if you are willing to lay down your life beside me, I would welcome you into our military.”
+Senator Joni Ernst has a 0% rating from HRC, reflecting her voting record on LGBTQ+ issues.
+In 2018, Ernst (who is the first female combat veteran to be elected to the US Senate) publicly broke with former President Trump on his now-retracted transgender military ban, saying “I have asked transgenders myself, if you are willing to lay down your life beside me, I would welcome you into our military.”

 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

-A poll in 2018 showed that over half of LGBT+ Iowans weren’t out to their healthcare providers.
+A poll in 2018 showed that over half of LGBTQ+ Iowans weren’t out to their healthcare providers.

 Steve King, who has a history of homophobic and white nationalist statements and who has been roundly criticized on a national scale for his views, was nonetheless re-elected by his district in 2018.
 However, he lost the GOP primary in 2020.